 He also added, “But sadly, the country is divided.
 Our district is in Pakistan.”

-Amiyanath looked at his son frightened.
-Twenty years ago, in Faridpur, while celebrating the birthday of his guru he had experienced the religious riot of the Hindus and Muslims.
+Amiyanath looked at his son, frightened.
+Twenty years ago, in Faridpur, while celebrating the birthday of his guru, he had experienced the religious riot between the Hindus and Muslims.
 He had never forgotten that gruesome experience, that crazed violence on both sides.
 He was pained to see even his non-violent Vaishnavite brethren caught up in the craziness.
 There were riots in Kishoreganj, Dhaka, and Barishal.
 Even though he didn’t get much news from the outside world, he did hear about the recent riots in Calcutta, Noakhali, and Bihar.

 “Will they allow us to stay here?”